 😤Aargh, no one keeps track of their hours!

 Make it easy for yourself by making it easy for your team.
 If they only need to click once or twice to record their worked hours, they will do it.
 It is especially easy if they can keep track of everything in the fields.
 This way you minimize the excuse possibility.
 So save yourself some excuses and switch to hour registration software.

 Involve stakeholders and make a set of requirements

 Switching from project management software is not something to do on your own.
-Then you can be sure that implementation will fail because there is no support.
+Then you can be sure implementation will fail because there is no support.
 You start by identifying the bottlenecks and then you make a list of must-have and nice-to-have items.
 Also, it is smart to involve an advisor.
 For example the accountant.
-You also put together a small team of relevant disciplines that provide input on the package of requirements.
+Moreover, you also put together a small team of relevant disciplines that provide input on the package of requirements.
 Only after establishing this, you go to Google or call a colleague.
 Ultimately, you should not include more than three promising solutions in your decision process.
 Most companies offer online demos or even a live presentation.

 You switch now

 Switching sounds like a tough undertaking, but it is not that bad.
 Of course it takes a little getting used to, but Rodeo offers free migration assistance that takes no more than two hours to implement.
 We also notice that a switch is an ideal moment to ensure a fresh start.
 It is a time when all the shortcomings of your old project administration systems come to an end.

 Reasons to switch to new project management software can be varied.
 It may be that the current software no longer meets the needs of your (growing) organization.
 Or there is new software on the market that offers much more than the current one.
 Whatever the reason, at Rodeo we are happy to help you with a good transfer.
 Schedule a free video demo now.